London coalition

 The London Coalition on Sustainable Sovereign Debt is a results-based, multistakeholder forum convened by the Sustainable Sovereign Debt Hub.
 Its mission is to drive pragmatic, market-based solutions for more sustainable and affordable sovereign financing options and to improve restructuring outcomes for emerging economies through collaboration, innovation, and transparency.

-The London Coalition was launched on 23 June 2025 and is co-chaired by the UK Economic Secretary of the Treasury, Emma Reynolds, representing the public sector, and former Standard Chartered Chairperson José Viñals, representing the private sector, and receives support from the Children’s Investment Fund Foundation.
+The London Coalition was launched on 23 June 2025 and is co-chaired by the UK Economic Secretary of the Treasury, Lucy Rigby, representing the public sector, and former Standard Chartered Chairperson José Viñals, representing the private sector, and receives support from the Children’s Investment Fund Foundation.

 The mission of the London Coalition is to deliver pragmatic solutions for sovereign finance, improve debt restructuring outcomes, and help countries meet development ambitions while maintaining access to sustainable financing solutions.